Python on RDHPCS Systems

 Module Usage

-To start using Python, all you need to do is load the module:
+To start using Python, load the python module.

 $ module load python